 Engineered T cell therapy is a type of immunotherapy in which human T cells are genetically modified to express specific receptors, enabling the T cells to recognize and eliminate pathogenic cells.
 A key application of engineered cell therapy involves the use of CARs, which are engineered molecules that enable T cells to identify specific antigens present on the surface of diseased cells.
 When expressed on the patient's T cells, the CAR directs the T cells to kill cells that express a particular antigen.
-CAR T technology has been used to develop treatments for B cell cancers, which have led to regulatory approvals for certain types of leukemias and lymphomas.
+CAR T technology has been used to develop treatments for B cell cancers, which have led to regulatory approvals for 6 cell therapies for certain types of leukemias and lymphomas.
 In these B cell cancers, CAR T therapy has resulted in complete remission of disease in many patients, even in patients with severe, refractory cancer.

-Academic clinical data published in Nature Medicine in September 2022 demonstrated that a CD19-CAR T cell therapy with a 4-1BB co-stimulatory domain following lymphodepletion with standard doses of fludarabine and cyclophosphamide induced clinical remission in 5 out of 5 patients with moderate to severe, refractory SLE, with up to 17 months of follow up in the first treated patient.
-Grade 1 CRS was observed in 3 out of 5 patients, and there was no observation of neurotoxicity of any grade.
-New naïve B cells repopulated within 2-5 months of CAR T infusion in all patients, with no evidence of recurrence of disease or autoantibodies following repopulation.
-In summary, the data suggest the potential for a reset of the immune system in these patients.
+Academic clinical data published in Nature Medicine in September 2022 and in NEJM in February 2024 demonstrated that a CD19-CAR T cell therapy with a 4-1BB co-stimulatory domain following lymphodepletion with standard doses of fludarabine and cyclophosphamide induced complete clinical responses in five out of five patients with moderate to severe, refractory SLE, with up to 2.5 years of follow up in the first treated patient, as of February 2024.
+Since then, academic clinical data has demonstrated the same 4-1BB co-stimulatory domain-containing CD19-CAR T cell therapy at the same dose following a similar preconditioning regimen resulted in robust clinical improvement in 15 patients with SLE, idiopathic inflammatory myositis, and systemic sclerosis, as published in NEJM in February 2024.
+The published safety data to date reported 11 out of 15 patients experienced CRS including 10 out of the 11 patients with fever, a Grade 1 event; there was one CRS event more severe than fever, a Grade 2 event, in a myositis patient with pre-existing lung disease.
+There was also a single transient episode of dizziness, graded as a Grade 1 ICANS event, reported out of the 15 patients.
+New naïve B cells repopulated within two - five months of CAR T infusion in all patients, with no evidence of recurrence of disease or autoantibodies following repopulation.
+In summary, the data suggests the potential for a reset of the immune system in these patients.

-Our licensed fully human CD19 binder has been designed to be highly similar to the construct used in the Nature Medicine paper.
-The fully human binder has been clinically evaluated in a dual-CD19xCD22 CAR T candidate under development for B cell leukemia and lymphoma in an investigator-initiated trial in China, where IASO has reported a tolerability profile that we believe is favorable for development in autoimmune diseases.
-The activity of T cells expressing a 4-1BB-containing CAR with our binder was evaluated against T cells expressing a 4-1BB-containing CAR utilizing the CD19 binder employed in the Nature Medicine study cited above, FMC63-CART, as a benchmark.
-Compared to FMC63-CART, CABA-201 exhibited comparable biologic activity in vitro and in vivo.(Dai, Zhenyu, et al).
-Given its similarity to the CD19-CAR T construct employed in the trial conducted by Dr.
+Our exclusively licensed fully human CD19 binder has been designed to be highly similar to the construct used in the Nature Medicine paper.
+The fully human binder has been clinically evaluated in a dual-CD19xCD22 CAR T candidate under development for B cell leukemia and lymphoma in an investigator-initiated trial in China in approximately 20 patients, where IASO has reported a tolerability profile that we believe is favorable for development in autoimmune diseases.
+The activity of T cells expressing a 4-1BB-containing CAR with our fully human binder was evaluated against T cells expressing a 4-1BB-containing CAR utilizing the murine CD19 binder employed in the Nature Medicine study cited above, FMC63-CART, as a benchmark.
+Compared to FMC63-CART, CABA-201 exhibited comparable biologic activity in vitro and in vivo (Dai, Zhenyu, et al).
+Given its similarity to the CD19-CAR T construct employed in the trial conducted by Dr. Georg Schett and his colleagues, including incorporation of the same 4-1BB co-stimulatory domain, our RESETTM Phase 1/2 trials are initiating at same dose as the dose used in the academic publications (1.0 x 10 cells/kg).